boldbi/bold-bi-docs/docs/faq/where-can-i-find-the-error-and-debug-log-files.md

 ### Bold BI version 6.17 or later

-1. In the Bold BI tenant site, click on the Profile icon and select the `Manage sites (Admin access)` option, and it will open the **UMS sites page** in a new tab.
+1. In the Bold BI tenant site, click on the Profile icon and select the `Manage sites (Admin access)` option.
+This will open the **UMS sites page** in a new tab.

-    > **NOTE:** This option will be shown for the UMS Admin user only.
+    > **NOTE:** This option will only be shown to the UMS Admin user.

     ![Manage Sites Option latest](/static/assets/faq/images/manage-sites-option-6-17.png#max-width=85%)

-2. Now, it will be navigated to the UMS site and click the help icon at the top right, near the profile icon, and select the `Get diagnostic logs` option.
+2. Now, navigate to the UMS site and click on the help icon at the top right, near the profile icon.
+Select the `Get diagnostic logs` option.

     ![Get Diagnostic Option](/static/assets/faq/images/get-diagnostic-option-6-17.png#max-width=85%)

-3. In the `Get diagnostic logs` dialog, select the required period options `Last 1 hour`, `Last 24 hours`, `Last seven days`, or `All` from the `Select time period` dropdown option and click `Download diagnostic logs`.
-Now, the logs will be downloaded.
+3. In the `Get diagnostic logs` dialog, select the necessary period options such as `Last 1 hour`, `Last 24 hours`, `Last seven days`, or `All` from the `Select time period` dropdown menu and then click on `Download diagnostic logs`.
+The logs will now be downloaded.

     ![Get Diagnostic download](/static/assets/faq/images/get-logs-dropdown.png#max-width=85%)

 ### Bold BI version 6.1 or later

-1. In the Bold BI tenant site, click on the Profile icon and select the `Manage sites (Admin access)` option, and it will open the **UMS sites page** in a new tab.
+1. In the Bold BI tenant site, click on the Profile icon and select the `Manage sites (Admin access)` option.
+This will open the **UMS sites page** in a new tab.

-    > **NOTE:** This option will be shown for the UMS Admin user only.
+    > **NOTE:** This option will only be shown to the UMS Admin user.

     ![Manage Sites Option latest](/static/assets/faq/images/manage-sites-option-6-1.png#max-width=85%)

-2. Now, it will be navigated to the UMS site.
-Click the help icon on the navigation menu and select the `Get diagnostic logs` option.
+2. Now, navigate to the UMS site.
+Click on the help icon in the navigation menu and select the `Get diagnostic logs` option.

     ![Get Diagnostic Option](/static/assets/faq/images/get-diagnostic-option-6-1.png#max-width=85%)

-3. In the `Get diagnostic logs` dialog, select the required period options `Last 1 hour`, `Last 24 hours`, `Last seven days`, or `All` from the `Select time period` dropdown option and click `Download diagnostic logs`.
-Now, the logs will be downloaded.
+3. In the `Get diagnostic logs` dialog, select the necessary period options such as `Last 1 hour`, `Last 24 hours`, `Last seven days`, or `All` from the `Select time period `dropdown menu and then click on `Download diagnostic logs`.
+The logs will now be downloaded.

     ![Get Diagnostic download](/static/assets/faq/images/get-logs-dropdown.png#max-width=85%)

 ### Bold BI version 4.1.36 or later

-1. In the Bold BI tenant site, click on the Profile icon and select the `Manage sites (Admin access)` option, and it will open the **UMS sites page** in a new tab.
+1. In the Bold BI tenant site, click on the Profile icon and select the `Manage sites (Admin access)` option.
+This will open the **UMS sites page** in a new tab.

-    > **NOTE:** This option will be shown for the UMS Admin user only.
+    > **NOTE:** This option will be shown only for the UMS Admin user.

     ![Manage Sites Option](/static/assets/faq/images/manage-sites-option-6-1.png#max-width=85%)

-2. Now, it will be navigated to the UMS site.
-Click the question mark icon on the navigation menu and select the `Get diagnostic logs` option.
-Now, the logs will be downloaded.
+2. Now, navigate to the UMS site.
+Click on the question mark icon on the navigation menu and select the `Get diagnostic logs` option.
+The logs will now be downloaded.

     ![Get Diagnostic Option](/static/assets/faq/images/get-diagnostic-option.png#max-width=85%)

-You can also get the log file manually from the following location for Bold BI version 4.1.36 or later.
+You can also manually obtain the log file from the following location for Bold BI version 4.1.36 or later.

 > **NOTE:** By default, the Bold BI is deployed in "C:\BoldServices" for Windows and "/var/www/bold-services/application" for Linux.